lifeisstillgood/softwaremind/docs/conceptchapters/conclusions.rst

 Similarly for tech there is a world of different areas -

+what is tracking
+what is advertising
+- privacy is expectations of no further reach

+speaking loudly in a pub is not that expectation
+- twitter is just recording every pub conversation

+- we need to adjust our expectations

+- global regulations - trains changed (aligned) the world - see european alignment issues

 * what is privacy - and what is the valuable part of privacy?  (it's not secrecy and so *someone* knows.
 Should privacy prevent my wife from knowing my phone and my secretaries phone were in the same hotel room all night ?